 About Operation Paydirt

-The Fundred Dollar Bill Project supports Operation Paydirt by symbolically raising the $300,000,000 needed to create a lead-safe New Orleans!
+The Fundred Dollar Bill Project supports Operation Paydirt by symbolically raising millions of Fundreds representing our collective will to end to childhood lead poisoning.

 Where Does the Lead Come From?